 The sheer size of an A-Class means driving them takes some getting used to, especially as the driver’s seat often feels a very long way from the front of the vehicle.
 Parking needs planning and you may have to pay for storage when the vehicle isn’t in use.
 Ferry crossings will be more expensive.

 Weight is the big issue with A-Class motorhomes, though.
 Manufacturers are introducing more models that weigh less than 3,500kg, but they don’t have much payload capacity.
-To drive a bigger, heavier A-Class, anyone under the age of 43 at the time of writing will need to upgrade their license.
+To drive a bigger, heavier A-Class, anyone who got their driving licence after 1997 will need to upgrade.
 Unless they’re a truck driver…

 FAQs